Carbon Neutral: Messages of Hope

 How does that look in practice?
 Educators say the key lies in keeping things practical.
 By getting kids engaged and involved, even on a small scale, teachers can reinforce the notion that young people are not powerless.

 In the Classroom

-Marissa Syracusa teaches third grade at Seminole Science Charter School in Lake Mary, FL, where teachers and students together have implemented the beginnings of a waste-reduction solution.
+Marissa Syracusa teaches Grade 3 at Seminole Science Charter School in Lake Mary, FL, where teachers and students together have implemented the beginnings of a waste-reduction solution.
 “We created this program after noticing the huge amount of potentially recyclable items being thrown in the trash,” she says.

 From this simple observation came a comprehensive recycling program.
 “Each classroom has their own recycling receptacle—a used cardboard box they decorated as a group, which is emptied every Monday,” she says.
 “Every classroom also does its best to repurpose paper.
 If there’s writing on one side of it, we save it for scrap paper instead of throwing it away.
 This is perfect for things like brainstorms, art projects, and note taking.”

 She has also developed a “recycling relay race” where students learn through conversation and interaction about the various recyclable materials.
 “After discussing what should be recycled and the different types of materials, students had to race to put the items in the correct bin,” she says.
 “These students were energetic and excited racing to recycle, but they were also learning a valuable lesson about how to effectively clean, sort, and dispose of their recyclables.”

 At Escanaba Junior/Senior High School in Michigan, Assistant Principal Jessica Garber recently introduced a program that helps to engage kids with climate change over a topic they can readily relate to—candy.